NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ### I2C Bus

 I2C (aka I²C, IIC, TwoWire, TWI) devices can be chained together on the same shared bus lines (no flipping of wires), which are typically labeled `SCL` and `SDA`.
 Only different kinds of I2C devices can be used on the same bus line together using factory default settings, otherwise manual addressing must be done.
-I2C runs at mid to high KHz speeds and is useful for advanced device control.
+I2C runs at mid to high kHz speeds and is useful for advanced device control.

 * When more than one I2C device of the same kind is to be used on the same bus line, each device must be set to use a different address.
 This is accomplished via the A0-A2 (sometimes A0-A5) pins/pads on the physical device that must be set either open or closed (typically via a de-solderable resistor, or by shorting a pin/pad).
 Check your specific breakout's datasheet for details.
 * Note that not all the I2C libraries used support multi-addressable I2C devices at this time.
 Currently, this restriction applies to RTC devices (read as: may only use one).